;

 ThinkTANK Bird Award

-Warren Price from the UK won the popular ThinkTANK Bird Award category for his perfectly timed image “Headlock”.
+Warren Price from the UK won the ThinkTANK Bird Award category for his image “Headlock”.

-‘Digging for Gold.’ © Maggie Hoffman/Nikon Comedy Wildlife Awards
+‘Digging for Gold’ — Part One. © Maggie Hoffman / Nikon Comedy Wildlife Awards

-‘Digging for Gold.’ © Maggie Hoffman/Nikon Comedy Wildlife Awards
+‘Digging for Gold’ — Part Two. © Maggie Hoffman / Nikon Comedy Wildlife Awards

-‘Digging for Gold.’ © Maggie Hoffman/Nikon Comedy Wildlife Awards
+‘Digging for Gold’ — Part Three. © Maggie Hoffman / Nikon Comedy Wildlife Awards

 Aside from the category winners, ten entries were recognised as Highly Commended.

 This shot of a Steller’s Sea Eagle, titled ”Go away,” by Annette Kirby from Australia, was taken on the island of Hokkaido in Japan in February 2025.
 With fewer than 5,000 remaining in the wild, the Steller’s Sea Eagle is listed as Vulnerable on the IUCN Red List of Threatened Species.
 A female can weigh up to 9.5 kg, making it the heaviest eagle in the world.
-Their wingspan, which can reach up to 2.5 metres, is the largest of any living eagle.
-Affectionately considered to be a national treasure in Japan, the species is officially protected as a nationally important Natural Monument.
+The species is regarded as a national treasure in Japan.

-‘Smile – you’re being photographed’ — Valtteri Mulkahainen (Finland)
+Highly commended: ‘Smile – you’re being photographed’ – Valtteri Mulkahainen

-Another Highly Commended entry is ”Smile – you’re being photographed” by Valtteri Mulkahainen from Finland.
+”Smile – you’re being photographed” was taken by Valtteri Mulkahainen from Finland.

-”When I was photographing bears, this one year old bear cub saw it and started smiling at me.
-Apparently he had already had to pose in front of photographers.”
+“When I was photographing bears, this one-year-old bear cub saw it and started smiling at me.
+Apparently he had already had to pose in front of photographers,” said Valtteri.

 People’s Choice Award